 Do your research

 It is not easy to stick to a healthy eating plan when you are travelling.
-Temptation is everywhere and the healthier options are often “hidden away” and require more effort to find especially when you are in unfamiliar territory or tired and hungry at the end of a long day of sight-seeing.
+Temptation is everywhere and the healthier options are often “hidden away” and require more effort to find.
+This is especially true when you are in unfamiliar territory or tired and hungry at the end of a long day of sightseeing.

-Carry nuts or seeds or a protein bar for emergency snacks
+Carry nuts, seeds or a protein bar for emergency snacks

 Leave the guilt at home

-Sometimes the “path of least resistance” is the best option in the circumstances so cut yourself some slack and don’t let that spoil the holiday.
-In fact, in my opinion it is part of the holiday experience to have an ice-cream at the beach, a gelato in Italy, a hotdog at a baseball game or fish and chips watching a sunset, just don’t overdo it.
+Even though I will try to follow the above tips, sometimes the “path of least resistance” is the best option in the circumstances.
+So cut yourself some slack and don’t let that spoil the holiday.
+In my opinion, it is part of the holiday experience to have an ice cream at the beach, a gelato in Italy, a hot chocolate at the snow or fish and chips watching a sunset.
+Just don’t overdo it.
 If you’ve followed the tips above you can indulge occasionally without guilt.

 Before you go away check your weight and measurements

 Knowledge is power as they say.
 If you know you are someone who is prone to weight gain when you travel, taking this step might just make you a little more aware of your food choices and a bit more motivated to put on your walking shoes.
 You can then recheck when you get home or if you really want, you can toss that tape measure in your suitcase.